Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Preemption

-Expressly preempts county and municipal laws, ordinances, resolutions, or regulations about the private use of drones that are inconsistent with the state drone statute.
-Municipalities may still set launch-and-landing rules on their own property but cannot regulate airspace.
+Expressly preempts any county or municipal law, ordinance, resolution, or regulation about the private use of a drone that is inconsistent with the state act.
+Municipalities retain control over launch-and-landing rules on property they own, but cannot regulate airspace.

 View source